LeweyM/LeweyM.github.io/personal-site/content/posts/Regex-Processor-3-Starting-the-compiler.md

 ().*?+|
 ```

 For simplicity, we're not going to support escaped characters such as `\?`.
-Any character not in the set above is to be considered a literal character.
+Any character not in the set above is to be considered a character literal.

-Let's define these as `symbols`.
+Let's define these special characters as `symbols`.

 ```
 type symbol int